Wed December 11 2024

 It is stated to be the responsibility of the owner, to inform the local authorities if the property is rented out, or is put to commercial use, and are supposedly instructed to pay this rental tax by February, each year.
 As mentioned earlier, this specific “rental tax” is passed on to the tenant, making it his responsibility to be paid.

-The property tax and lease agreements in Thailand go by the following clause:
+The property tax in Thailand and Thailand lease agreements go by the following clause:

 ‘The lessee agrees to pay to the Lessor any and all taxes, if any, beginning with taking possession of the property and during the term hereof which may be levied upon or assessed against the property and all interests therein and all improvements and other property thereon, whether belonging to Lessor or Lessee’